galenframework/galen/README.md

 If you would like to make a change to the Galen Framework website (http://galenframework.com) you can do it here https://github.com/galenframework/galenframework.com

+If you want to improve the functionality related to image comparison or color scheme - you have to first make a pull request to [rainbow4j](https://github.com/galenframework/rainbow4j) as all the core code for comparing images, applying filters and calculating the color scheme is located in it.
+After this it will be released to sonatype central repository and will be available as maven dependency.

 License
 ------------